-The city should also consider allowing temporary community-driven "tactical urbanism" projects (explained on the following page) when there is pressure by residents for swift action to enhance safety and improve design on local roads.
+The city should also consider allowing temporary "tactical community-driven urbanism" projects (explained on the following page) when there is pressure by residents for swift action to enhance safety and improve design on local roads.

 Action 2.3.
 Establish Flexibility in Roadway Level of Service (LOS) Measures